rwifislax/cmdforobfuscator/README.md

 # CMD Commands FORobfuscator
 Python script to automate the generation of obfuscated CMD commands by a FORobfuscation technique.

-The idea to build this came after carefully reading a linked in post by Dahvid Schloss.
+the FORobfuscation technique was learned by Dahvid Schloss through a linked in post.
 Special Thanks.